cloudflare/workers-sdk/.changeset/tidy-horses-retire.md

 "wrangler": minor
 ---

-Added a hidden --esbuild-plugins option to the publish and dev commands to allow for advanced users to use esbuild plugins
+Added an experimental esbuild_plugins config option to allow for advanced users to use esbuild plugins